ckmahoney/raudio/README.md

 This is a synth designed specifically for Monic Theory and is intended to be applied in non-real time to render monic playbooks as audio files.

-As Monic Theory is a superset of MIDI, Raudio is also capable rendering any MIDI composition.
+As Monic Theory is a superset of MIDI, `raudio` is also capable rendering any MIDI composition.

 As of today (May 25 2024) this application only accepts Monic playbooks as input.
 (See [test-druidic-score.json](src/demo/test-druidic-score.json)).

-Raudio does not currently accept MIDI as input.
+`raudio` does not currently accept MIDI as input.
 It does support inline syn-midi (a lightweight MIDI alternative), so it *could* accept MIDI as input if that is important to you.

 This project has a few goals.
 It also has some explicit no-gos of conventional audio tasks.